padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ls etc/dashboards
 ```

-The following folders of dashboards are bundled with this distribution.
+The following dashboard folders are included in this distribution.

-- **padogrid-perf_test** - A set of dashboards for monitoring the entire cluster and map operations executed by the `perf_test` app.
+- **padogrid-perf_test** - A set of dashboards for monitoring the metrics specific to the `perf_test` app.
+- **Hazelcast** - A set of dashboards for monitoring one or more Hazelcast clusters.
+The dashboards resemble the Management Center including additional metrics.

 To import the default folder, i.e., `padogrid-perf_test`, first, make sure Grafana is running, and run the `import_folder` command as folllows: